hisuic/hspool/README.md

 - Store reusable commands and text snippets
 - Search entries using **Rofi**
 - Copy snippets to clipboard or execute commands
+- Open selected entries in a browser or search for them on the web
 - Separate **public** and **private** data stores
 - Minimal **JSON Lines** storage format
 - XDG-friendly file locations